udit-oss/apnacollege-demo/README.md

 # apnacollege-demo
-This is a demo a repository
+This is a demo repository